Recreation and Sport Administration

 Application to the M.S. in Recreation and Sport Administration

-When completing the online application, use the following information:
+When completing the online application, select the following information:

 - Planned Course of Study -- Recreation and Sport Administration.